rehierl/node-tree-outliner/1-basics/1-5-0-graphs.md

 vertices

-* two vertices are connected, if a path exists that connects them with each other
+* two vertices are connected, if a path exists that leads from one vertex to the other
 * strongly connected vs. weakly connected
 * connected <=> not disconnected

+strong vs. weak

+* two connected vertices in a directed graph are strongly connected
+* if not, create `G*` by replacing any edge in `G` with undirected edges
+* if two vertices are connected in `G*`, but not in `G`, then those vertices are weakly connected

 graph

 * `G` has no unreachable vertices
-* a path exists between any two vertices
+* any two vertices in `G` are connected
 * connected <=> not disconnected

 <!-- ======================================================================= -->